squidboo/stories/The_Secret_Society_of_FUN.md

 # The Secret Society of F.U.N.

 ## Chapter 1

-Fun fact: Did you know F.U.N. stands for Fun Unit of Natural happiness?

 "I can't see.
 I'm not scared.
 I can't hear!
 I'm not frightened.
 I can't feel!
 I'm not terrified!
 Is this what it's like to be dead?
 But if you're still here I can't be dead not really can I!
 No, I can't, you could have told me that, or maybe you couldn't?
 What are you anyway?
 You strange creature?!
 Look!
 A light!
 There, in the corner!"
 The light in the corner is a television.
 You could have told her that, you are a robot after all you know, not some interested reader looking at this story.
 So, let's get on with it.